janushendersonassetallocation/loman/docs/user/features/querying/visualizing_computation_graph.md

-# Viewing Computation Graphs
+# Visualizing Computation Graphs

 Loman supports viewing computations as graphs using the open source Graphviz graph visualization software.

-By default, in a Jupyter notebook, when a graph is evaluated, it will show a graphical representation of its state:
+By default, in a Jupyter notebook, when a graph is evaluated, it will show a graphical representation of its computation dependencies and its state:

 ```pycon
 >>> from loman import *